vincenthome/docker-angular-starter/README.md

         - TODO: update image name? depends you want both master and stage using the same image name but differentiated only by tag (BuildID?)

-- 2 pipelines
-  - master
-    -
-    - image name (for docker build and the rest): default to project name.
-Optionally append the branch name to differentiate master/stage images.
-    - rename azure-pipleline.yml to `master-pipeline.yml`
-    - make sure master-pipeline.yml trigger to master
-    - save to master branch
-    - rename the pipeline to `MyRepo-master`
-  - stage
-    - image name (for docker build and the rest): default to project name.
-Optionally append the branch name to differentiate master/stage images.
-    - rename azure-pipleline.yml to `stage-pipeline.yml`
-    - ***** edit stage-pipeline.yml trigger to `stage` ********
-    - save to new branch `stage` off master
-    - rename the pipeline to `MyRepo-stage`

 # Todo